londoncryptoday/2019/README.md

 10:00 - 10:10: 	**Welcome**

 10:10 - 11:00:  James Bell, The Alan Turing Institute: *The Privacy Blanket of the Shuffle Model*
-11:00 - 11:50: 	Phillipp Schoppmann, HIIG: *Make Some ROOM for the Zeros: Data Sparsity in Secure Distributed Machine Learning*
+11:00 - 11:50: 	Phillipp Schoppmann, HU Berlin: *Make Some ROOM for the Zeros: Data Sparsity in Secure Distributed Machine Learning*
 11:50 - 12:20: 	Will Shackleton, Facebook: *Facebook Over Tor*

 12:20 - 13:20: 	**Lunch**